Juniper-SE/vmm-v3-script/Doc/README.md

 - the jump host to access the VMM lab
 - the ssh key to access jumphost, vmm server and the VMs inside the topology.
 - JNPR Lab Domain password (to access vmm server)
-  - if you don't to hardcode your VMM password into file lab.yaml, your can set environment variable VMMPASSWORD with your JNPRLAB domain password
+  - if you don't want to hardcode your VMM password into file lab.yaml, your can set environment variable VMMPASSWORD with your JNPRLAB domain password

         export VMMPASSWORD="what ever is your password"